lingaoliu105/lingaoliu105.github.io/_posts/2024-10-26-building-modular-plugins-in-go-a-step-by-step-guide.md

 One of the key advantages of using Go modules is that both the host and the plugin can import the exact same version of the interface package.
 This ensures type compatibility at runtime.

-If you’re not publishing the interface module to a public repository, you can use Go’s `replace` directive in your `go.mod` files to reference it locally:
+If you're not publishing the interface module to a public repository, you can use Go's `replace` directive in your `go.mod` files to reference it locally:

 ```go
 replace github.com/yourusername/plugin-interface => ../plugin-interface